IT-MY-GITHUB/Layouts-Repository/README.md

 # Layouts-Repository
 ### Repository with different layouts.
-### The project code can be found in the corresponding folders in the "gh-pages" branch.
+### In the gh-pages branch there are ready-made project files, and in the main files in development mode
 <hr/>

  #### Simple Layout Online TV.
 During development I used: Gulp, Pug, Scss